-where Δm [g] is the change of mass, Q [C] is the amount of charge transferred in the course of the reaction, M [g/mol] is the molar mass of the product being deposited/dissolved, z is the number of electrons transfer per mol of product and F = 96 485 C/mol is the Faraday constant representing the amount of charge contained in one mol of electrons.
+where Δm [g] is the change of mass, Q [C] is the amount of charge transferred in the course of the reaction, M [g/mol] is the molar mass of the product being deposited/dissolved, z is the number of electrons transfer per mol of product and F = 96 485 C/mol is the Faraday constant representing the amount of charge of one mol of electrons.

-1. Metal dissolution
+1. Fuel cell